 For a man sees some deeds well done and some evil.

 But our Lord beholds them not so.

-For as all that has being in kind
+For just as all that exists in nature

 is of God’s making,

-and all in the property and order that our Lord has ordained it
+and all in the way and order our Lord has ordained

 from without beginning,